 With PHPUnit I need to mock a class that is declared deep, deep in an arrangement of other classes.
 I’ll show you how easy it is with class_alias() and the right PHPUnit annotations.
 Background A given class spins up a headless Chrome instance.
 I don’t want to fire up and close a real Chrome instance […]

 Here are few PHP web shell scripts I found in a production server in late 2016.
-I’ll show you some of them, and my efforts for securing a production server.
+I’ll show you some of them, and then my efforts for securing a production server.
 This one is using straight-forward obfuscation.
 This one is using 128/2 to hide base64_decode.
 This one used base64_decode and eval in a created function. […]

 I’d like to share my efforts to prevent page breaks in the middle of paragraphs and maximize the use of page space when printing web pages to PDF.
 I’ll outline how this PHP+NodeJS+Chrome tool and algorithm accomplish this.
 The motivation is to prevent pictures from being cut off, cut halfway through, or from being pushed […]